Sanguine-perfectionist type (NP)

 NP types are usually reserved, unaggressive individuals, tending toward a sanguine complexion and a propensity to blush easily.
-This is the dutiful, aloof "quiet achiever," who is obsessive and compulsive with regard to order, symmetry and neatness, often reflected in handwriting.
+The N trait of sanguinity is "bridled" by the P trait, so overt narcissism is absent.
+This is the dutiful, aloof "quiet achiever" who is obsessive and compulsive with regard to order, symmetry and neatness, often reflected in handwriting.
 Despite being unaggressive, these individuals can be very stubborn.
-Low temperament individuals may be described as "rigid," "wooden," "melancholic," or "bovine," while high temperament individuals can be "nervous birds" and may be more prone to intemperate behavior.
-NP monarchs are sometimes "lambs among the wolves."
+Low temperament individuals may be described as "rigid", "wooden", "melancholic" or "bovine", while high temperament individuals can be "nervous birds" and may be more prone to intemperate behavior.
+NP monarchs are sometimes "lambs among the wolves".
 Tall and lean physical stature is common but not universal.

 Animal Model: orangutan, gorilla

 Inheritance pattern: An NP type must have at least one parent who is either an N or an NP type.

 Infertility: Increased probability of miscarriages and stillbirths when mated with either an A or a PA type.

 Rage: Narcissistic “N rage” (florid rage resembling a childish tantrum).